-The irony is that within the very same litter there may be 2 pups with dew claws only on the front while one other pup has the dew claws on all four paws and yet another will have only three paws with the dew claws.
+The irony is that within the very same litter there may be 2 pups with dew claws only on the front while one other pup has the dewclaws on all four paws and yet another will have only three paws with the dew claws.

 Grooming your Shih Tzu dew claws is really no different than grooming the other nails.
 It is simply a matter of being cognizant to remember to trim them.
 If you forget, the dew claw nail can get long and curl back around.
 That’s not good, so simply pay attention to your pups nails altogether.

 Groomers like to complain that it is extra work, I would poo-poo that with I’ll take my pup elsewhere then.
 As far as being a danger to the pup, that too rarely applies to Shih Tzu.
-Shih Tzu were not bred to be exercise dogs and were indeed bred to be house pets made purposely for the lap….that being said the dew claw rarely disturbs this breed.
+Shih Tzu was not bred to be exercise dogs and was indeed bred to be house pets made purposely for the lap….that being said the dew claw rarely disturbs this breed.

-What shampoo you recommend ?
+What shampoo do you recommend?

 I was wondering what shampoo you recommend for Trigger?
 Also, do you blow dry or let them dry naturally?

-Hi Rhonda, thanks for the update on “my lil boy”…I knew he would be happy!
+Hi, Rhonda, thanks for the update on “my lil boy”…I knew he would be happy!

 As far as a shampoo…according to your bathing habits….a daily rinse, if need be, can accomplish enough.

-If you are frequently bathing, which is not advised, a well diluted shampoo will suffice.
+If you are frequently bathing, which is not advised, a well-diluted shampoo will suffice.

-The Shih Tzu does not require frequent bathing…they are house dogs…not outdoors…sooo dust can be rinsed off, a potty accident can be rinsed off.
+The Shih Tzu does not require frequent bathing…they are house dogs…not outdoors…so dust can be rinsed off, a potty accident can be rinsed off.
 They really don’t get “dirty”.
 Every 4 months a bath is adequate.

 Mild puppie shampoos are on the market and I truly don’t have a favorite.
 However, in “flea” season, my adult pups get a flea and tick shampoo.
 My tiny angels get a dilution of whitening shampoo if their coats have a lot of white in it.
-Other wise a lot of the organic shampoo’s work well…but do dilute it.
+Otherwise a lot of the organic shampoo’s work well…but do dilute it.

-Your concern is stripping the oils from the pups skin.
+Your concern is stripping the oils from the pup’s skin.
 Frequent washing can cause itching, dandruff, uncomfortable dry skin irritation for the pup.

 So be generous with your care of their skin too…rinsing very well several times over and over with clear water is really all they need.
 People are the ones looking for a “fresh smell”…so be considerate of too much fragrance as well.
 I hope this helps….

 What should I do about dandruff on my pets backside?
-It is really bad and when you pet him the dandruff gets all over me and everything.
+It is really bad and when you pet him dandruff gets all over me and everything.

 Surprise!
-My newest brand of Dog Food has healed the dandruff!
+My newest brand of Dog Food has healed dandruff!
 Seriously!
 A while back I decided I needed to switch and decided on NUTRO ULTRA HOLISTIC SUPERFOOD.
 OMG!
 No more dandruff!
 You should see the new shine coming in on my pups coats!
 Major WOW!
 Only able to purchase this food at the pet food chain stores such as PetSmart, PetSupermarket etc.

-I currently have a shih tzu puppy and thanks to Jannie, my family will be welcoming a second puppy for Christmas.
-With my current puppy I have an extremely hard time removing the tear stains around his eyes.
+I currently have a Shih Tzu puppy and thanks to Jannie, my family will be welcoming a second puppy for Christmas.
+With my current puppy, I have an extremely hard time removing the tear stains around his eyes.
 He is very light in color so when I look at his face it looks dirty.
 I read online to cut down on beef (My pup is on lamb and rice formula) and add a little Apple Cider Vinegar to their water (I have tried this for about a week) without much improvement).
-Besides the pricey products such as Angel Eyes is their any other way to prevent and/or clean these tear stains?
+Besides the pricey products such as Angel Eyes is there any other way to prevent and/or clean these tear stains?
 Our Christmas puppy is mostly white and I want to have some knowledge of how to fix this before I bring her home.